fewlines-education/dev-bootcamp-exercises/02_programming_fundamentals/09_packages/02_work_with_several_files/README.md

 ### Machine

 `src/machine.js` is the file which puts all of it together.
-It should import the other functions and use them to represent the coffee machine.
+It should import the other functions from `drinks.js` and `container.js` and use them to represent the coffee machine.

 ### Index